farhan2106/svelte-typescript-ssr/README.md

 2. Subroutes is created by subfolder.
 It also assumes `/Index` as `/`.
 For example, `pages/member/Index.html` will create a route `http://localhost/member/`

 3. Every page has its own client side javascript to be used during hydration.
-This will ensure that it will load the minimum required svelte component.
+This client side JS will load the minimum required svelte component.

 ## How does the build process works?